 If a driver manages to gain five points through the demerit system they will be required to complete a reorientation course seminar by the LTO before they are allowed to renew their license.
 Those who get ten or more points will be required to take an exam and pass, on top of taking a seminar.
 Those who manage to accumulate 40 points, however, will not be able to have their license renewed.

-This point system doesn’t just affect non-professional licenses holders but professional license holders as well.
+This point system doesn’t just affect non-professional license holders but professional license holders as well.
 Drivers of Public Utility Vehicles will have demerit points doubled for every violation they commit while driving a PUV.
 Even student drivers are not immune.
 If a student driver happens to incur at least 5 points, their permit will be revoked and they will be banned from applying for another year.
-This is all in conjunction with the recent release of the Implementing Rules and Regulations of RA 10930 with amendments to Land Transportation and Traffic Code.
+This is all in conjunction with the recent release of the Implementing Rules and Regulations of RA 10930 with amendments to the Land Transportation and Traffic Code.